SurfInCalifornia/ProgSelector/2.0.0/source/PyInstaller Building Instructions.md

-PyInstaller Compiling Instructions for ProgSelector 2.0.0:
+PyInstaller Building Instructions for ProgSelector 2.0.0: